 Access to social care is determined by social services eligibility criteria.
-The Care Act (2014) makes sure that access to an assessment of need and resource allocation is fair, and is intended to make sure it is the same across service user groups.
+The social care national framework 'Fair Access to Care Services' makes sure that access to an assessment of need and resource allocation is fair, and is intended to make sure it is the same across service user groups.